Running an agency is full of high-stakes questions:

 - Why are we landing bigger projects but still feeling squeezed for cash?

-That’s exactly what a Fractional CFO provides.
+That’s exactly what a Fractional CFO (also known as a Virtual CFO) provides.

 In fact, we often hear: “I was making six- and seven-figure decisions with no real financial visibility.”

-- Monthly financial oversight and reporting
+- Monthly financial reporting and oversight

 - Gross margin and project-level profitability analysis